Associate Professor, Graduate Coordinator

 Current Research Projects

-"African Literature of the American Dream: U.S. Empire and Fictions of National Development" (book manuscript in progress).
+"African Literature of the American Dream: Postcolonial Optimism and U.S. Empire" (book manuscript in progress).

 This study unsettles literary chronologies that chart a growing disillusionment with notions of postcolonial national development across the twentieth and twenty-first centuries.
 Ranging from fiction that addresses recurrent calls for constitutional reform in Nigeria to that which considers chronic efforts to overhaul South African markets, it asks why national dreams have proven remarkably resilient, even and especially when hopelessness seems widespread.
 By considering this question through a comparative lens that reads African literature in relation to U.S. imperialism, the book demonstrates how U.S. empire is sustained through cycles of optimism and disappointment that render educational and financial institutions central to visions of national becoming.
 Marshalling literary criticism, political theory, and anthropological studies from across continents, "African Literature of the American Dream" offers a distinctive framework for interpreting both classic postcolonial fiction and recent African novels set in the U.S.